 Disputes often arise if there has been an actual or alleged breach of confidentiality.
 This may have arisen from an employee contacting a client asking that they terminate their dealings with the employer, saving confidential information onto a storage device to assist in establishing a rival business and providing information about the products to be brought to the market to competitors.
 Each of these situations could result in the employer experiencing financial loss, however, other types of loss may arise including a loss of market share or reputation.

-If you are embroiled in an employment dispute arising from the use of confidential information, we recommend you contact our office and arrange an appointment to see one of our Privacy & Confidentiality Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you are embroiled in an employment dispute arising from the use of confidential information, we recommend you contact our firm by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org and arrange an appointment to see one of our Privacy & Confidentiality Law Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.